soumyabhate/emocare-wellness-bot-jetson-nano/README.md

 ---

-## 📄 License

-Add your preferred license (MIT recommended for open projects).

----

 ## 🙏 Acknowledgements

 - Streamlit team for the rapid UI framework
 - ElevenLabs for TTS
+- Groq for STT
 - Groq for LLM infra
 - Open-source contributors of `SpeechRecognition`, `PyAudio`, `sounddevice`